 How MFA Fatigue Works

 Although blunt, MFA fatigue can be a surprisingly effective strategy for attackers looking to bypass the additional layer of login security.
 With two-factor authentication being adopted by more and more services, answering MFA challenges has become so routine that people don’t always check them closely.
-The daily ritual of verifying your identity over and over again can leave users drained or inattentive, something that MFA fatigue exploits in the hopes that account holders will make a mistake.
+The daily ritual of entering one-time passwords over and over can leave users inattentive, something that MFA fatigue exploits in the hopes that account holders will make a mistake.

 But even if the person receiving the prompt identifies the login attempt as fraudulent, the endless barrage of notifications sometimes wears them down to the point that they grant access just to make it stop.
 The pressure on users is especially intense on mobile devices, as continuous push notifications can make it impossible to use your phone for anything else.
 Not to mention that the reliance on personal smartphones for texts and authenticator apps gives attackers 24/7 access to their victim.
 They can keep this bombardment up for days, and they only have to succeed once.

 What Does an MFA Fatigue Attack Look Like?